 These days, the most common shaft alignment methods are when using laser shaft alignment tools.
 They offer customizable reports, with AS Found and AS Left results, softfoot measurements that were taken, and the ability to add custom notes on the alignment work.
 Our laser shaft alignment tools from EASY-LASER do all of this and more.
 You can even take photos and Infrared images of the machine using the new display unit from our XT Generation of laser shaft alignment tools.
 When finished, you can e-mail the report from the display to your customer or yourself so you can add it to the machine history.

-But Easy-Laser shaft alignment tools offer so much more than this.
-Scroll down below to find out a bit more on the differences between our new XT Series of systems.
+But Easy-Laser shaft alignment tools offer so muc1oll down below to find out a bit more on the differences between our new Generation XT Series of shaft alignment systems.
 Or click on one of our tools below to find out more on each one.

 The most common issue for the alignment technician when doing horizontal shaft alignments is being bolt-bound or base-bound.
 All of our XT laser shaft alignment tools including the XT440 shaft alignment tool, XT550 Ex shaft alignment tool, XT660 shaft alignment tool and XT770 shaft alignment tool will give you simple alternatives for this problem.
 For example, if you cannot move your machine to the left because you are up against the hold-down bolt, you can simply lock/fix this foot and move a combination of the other feet that give you the best option.